skyler-myers-db/datapact/README.md

 ```

 Notes:
+- `applied_filter` is `null` when no predicate is provided, or contains the raw SQL snippet when a filter is active.
 - Aggregate aliases include the column + aggregate name, e.g., `agg_validation_total_logins_SUM`.
 - Null validation aliases include the column validated, e.g., `null_validation_status`.
 - Uniqueness aliases include the concatenated columns, e.g., `uniqueness_validation_email_country`.